Is the Boston CityPass worth it? 2020 Boston CityPass review

 Is the Boston CityPASS a good deal

-In order to answer this question as accurately as possible, we first need to look at what is included in the purchase of the pass.
-Within each booklet, which is the CityPASS, you’ll not only find 4 tickets that allow for access into 4 out of 5 possible attractions, but also a map and coupons that can be used for various items in the city.
+In order to answer this question as accurately as possible, we first need to look at what is included in the purchase of each and every single pass.
+Within each booklet, which is the CityPASS itself, you'll not only find 4 tickets that allow for access into 4 out of 5 possible attractions, but also a nicely made map and coupons that can be used for various items within the city.
 The map provided gives you an idea of where each attraction is compared to the next which can help save you travel time as well as help familiarize yourself with the city layout.

 Now that you have an idea of what is included within your purchase, let's take a look at what the possible savings are with a sample itinerary.
 The itinerary below showcases the gate prices of 4 different attractions at the adult rate.

-When all of the above entrance rates are totaled together, the end collective price comes out to $91.95.
-If the Boston CityPASS where used with this itinerary the end price would come out to $49.00.
-That’s a total of 42.95 saved with the pass.
+When all of the above entrance rates are totaled together, the end collective price comes out to $90.95.
+If the Boston CityPASS were used with this itinerary the final price would come out to $59.00.
+That's a total of 31.95 saved with the pass.
 This savings can then be used on a nice meal out, hotel upgrade or simply kept in your bank account.
 Helping to sweeten the deal is how the pass saves time in attraction lines as well.
-In fact, you’ll get to skip them all together!
+In fact, you'll get to skip them all together!

 Sights and attractions included in pass